OctopusDeploy/blog/blog/2021-12/best-webinars-of-2021/index.md

 ## Continuous Delivery with Dave Farley: Using fast feedback to get high quality releases

 [Continuous Delivery](https://www.continuous-delivery.co.uk/) is well established in modern development teams, however, no two teams do it the same way.
-One of the key benefits of shipping software regularly is the feedback loop that leads to high-quality releases.
+A key benefit of shipping software regularly is the feedback loop that leads to high-quality releases.
 Most teams are doing this to some extent, but how can you maximize this?

 In this webinar, Bob Walker and Dave Farley, consultant and co-author of Continuous Delivery, discussed how to get the most out of your CI/CD pipelines and optimize for fast feedback that results in high-quality releases.